ukyzky/eurorack/README.md

   - 2a. press or long-press "T mode switch".
   - T mode becomes normal "drum algorithm" or "three state algorithm".

-## T rate cv input alternative mode

-We can use T rate cv input as selecting deja vu loop length or start position.

-The cv range is from 0V to 5V.
-The cv value is reflected to deja vu loop value linearly (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16).

-During deja vu loop cv input mode, T rate setting is set by T rate knob.
+## Set loop start position

+(Deprecated.
+It will be removed at next firmware release.)

+We can select short length loop patterns from locked random rhythm.

-The deja vu loop cv input mode setting is saved to non volatile memory.
+The loop start position setting is saved to non volatile memory.

 Play scenario is:

+1. Explore random rhythm.
+2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
+3. Set deja vu loop length using "loop length knob".

-1. (NEW FUNCTION) Set T rate cv input alternative mode
+4. (NEW FUNCTION) Set deja vu loop start position

-  - (In "alternative setting edit" mode, "T mode switch" works as setting T rate cv input alternative mode.)
+  - (In "alternative setting edit" mode, "loop length knob" works as setting loop start position.)

-  - 1a. long-press "T rate switch".
+  - 4a. long-press "T rate switch".
-  - 1b. then "T rate LED" becomes blink. (and detouch from the switch.)
+  - 4b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
+  - 4c. turn "loop length knob" to set loop start position.
-  - 1c. push "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+  - 4d. push "T rate switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
-  - T rate cv input works as deja vu loop length cv mode (Type A).
-In this mode, deja vu knob act as deja vu loop start position (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) knob.
-This loop start position value is active only in this mode.

->  - Repeat above 1a, 1b and 1c.
->  - T rate cv input works as deja vu loop start position cv mode (Type B).
-In this mode, deja vu knob act as no functional.
->
->  - Each repeating above 1a, 1b and 1c, T rate cv mode changes to Type A or Type B.

-2. Set T rate cv input normal mode

-  - 2a. long-press "T rate switch".
-  - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
-(It represents currently in "alternative setting edit" mode.)
-  - 2c. long-press "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
-(It represents "alternative setting edit" mode exited.)
-  - T rate cv input works as normal T rate cv input mode.

 ## Notes